Menu

 Although pockets of resistance would persist for several years, the Taiping Heavenly Kingdom was more or less finished on that date.
 The Nian rebels met the same fate not long afterward, again with the support of the Western powers.
 Against all the odds, the Qing dynasty had survived.
 The old Western dream of a Christian China, on the other hand, was forever destroyed; public perceptions of Christianity in China remain sullied to this day by memories of the horrors of the Taiping era.

 There are various ways of looking at the Taiping Rebellion, one of the more bizarre of all chapters in the history of China.
 A granular view might begin and end with the delusional narcissism of Hong Xiuquan himself, a classic cult leader in almost all the particulars.
 Indeed, this narrative is almost too neat.
-Surely it wasn’t by chance that he had his first visions after failing the Confucian examinations for the third time, then embarked on his quest for domination in earnest after doing so for an embarrasing fourth time.
+Surely it wasn’t by chance that he had his first visions after failing the Confucian examinations for the third time, then embarked on his quest for domination in earnest after doing so for an embarrassing fourth time.
 Obviously he must have channeled his personal disappointment and shame into resentment against China’s whole Confucian social structure; it was his sense of personal inadequacy that turned him into the monster he became.
 Too tidy by half though it may sound, such armchair psychology may very well be more or less correct.

 But the Communist Chinese historians of today take a different message away from the Taiping Rebellion.
 To them, it is perhaps the most vivid illustration of all of the dangers that some sorts of ideas can present to Chinese social cohesion if allowed to run unchecked through the populace.
 To avoid chaos, goes the argument, the men in charge of China must diligently control access to them.
 A Great Wall remains essential, in other words, albeit one of a different stripe than those built from earth, brick, and stone during earlier centuries.
 A repressive movement by any standard, the Taiping Rebellion’s most enduring legacy may just be the repression that has since been applied in the name of preventing its recurrence.
 History is sometimes more black comedy than epic poetry.